arcadesdude/BRU/README.md

 `  -exclude "keyboard","driver"`

- What you put into each "string" above will turn into a single Regex escaped string like `".*keyboard|driver.*"`
+ What you put into each "string" above will turn into a single Regex escaped string like `".*keyboard|driver.*"` That is done automatically by the program so you don't have to escape it here.

 `-includelast -specialcases`